chrizzy2309/9berylliumcs3/OOPAct3.md

 ## Analysis
 ### What is the association between your two classes?
+### - The association between my two classes are Nations Have characters.

 ### What multiplicity did you choose and why?
+### - The multiplicity that I chose is one is too many because a nation contains many characters and the different characters have different

 ### How did you implement the relationship in Python?
+### - I created a list that stores the characters info then created an add function to add the characters in the list to create an established connection.

 ### Why did you store an object reference instead of copying its data?
+### - I store an object reference because it can enable shared data and a change made at one point immediately updates the data for every other part which uses the same object.

 ### If your relationship uses many, why is a list appropriate?
+### - A list is appropriate because it stores the information so that it's organized and makes finding info easier.